Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

 Some schemes are complexes with communal facilities such as a lounge, laundry, guest room and gardens.
 Others are groups of bungalows or flats often with a small individual garden.
 Most have access to some communal and social facilities.
 Accommodation is available for couples and for single people.

-It will be important when you are placing bids on sheltered housing properties that you are interested in being considered for, that you look at the landlord and type of support that is offered at that specific scheme.
+It will be important when you are placing bids on sheltered housing properties that you look at the listed landlord and type of support that is offered at that specific scheme.
 If you have any concerns or queries about the type of support on offer at a specific scheme you can call the landlord directly, or contact Basingstoke and Deane Borough Council for further clarification.

 - What is floating support?